 What is confident body language?

 Confident body language is typically expansive body language.
 While people who are nervous or uncertain tend to make themselves smaller, confident people are more likely to take up space.
-This can be seen in the posture of confident people; rather than curved shoulders and downcast eyes, a confident person will likely have a straight back, shoulders rolled back, and eyes directed ahead.
-Confident people are also typically quick to lean into others for introductions and greetings and may be more likely to stand still than people who are more insecure, nervous, or uncertain.
+This can be seen in the posture of confident people; rather than curved shoulders and downcast eyes, a confident person will likely have a straight back, shoulders rolled back, and eyes directed ahead and maintain eye contact.
+Confident people are also typically quick to lean into others for introductions and greetings and may be more likely to stand still than people who are more insecure and show nervous behavior.

 What does body language tell you?